 In popular movies, books or other media, military deployments are usually characterized as being very dangerous, with troops heading off to war in a remote location.
-While this is a possible reality for some service members, but not all deployments involve combat situations.
+While this is a possible reality for some service members, not all deployments involve combat situations.

-One example of a non-combat deployment is when a Navy submarine needs supplies while it is underway (at sea) for a long period of time, a Navy submarine tender – which is a type of ship designated to tending submarines when necessary – will deploy from its station with its entire crew aboard and set sail for the submarine’s location.
+One example of a non-combat deployment is when a Navy submarine needs supplies while it is underway (that is, out at sea) for a long period of time, a Navy submarine tender – which is a type of ship designated to tending submarines when necessary – will deploy from its station with its entire crew aboard and set sail for the submarine’s location.
 The tender may be stationed at a port in Guam, and once a submarine’s crew requests assistance, the tender will deploy for however long it takes to supply the submarine with fuel, food, etc.

 (Fun fact: Did you know that troops deployed into combat zones receive “imminent danger pay,” which is tax-exempt bonus compensation?)

 Staying in Touch During a Deployment Can be a Challenge

 For many service members, staying in touch with loved ones while deployed can be quite the challenge.
 In some cases, it can be nearly impossible.